RosboneMako/MakoDistortion2/README.md

 block.
 There are adjustements here for bass/treble balance (voice) and resampling of the IR (Size).

 There are 20 programmed IRs built in to the VST.
-An additional 180 IRs can be added to the IR databse.
+An additional 179 IRs can be added to the IR databse.
 IRs can be resampled using the SIZE control.
 The VOICE option will modify the frequency response of the IR.

 Voice only adds brightness to an external IR.
 Its default value should be 0.

+As with the Amp database, an IR is referenced by its slot number in both MD2 and the DAW.
+Changing an IR in the databse will change it everywhere it is referenced.
+Again, best practice would be to number the IR files with a slot number prefix.

 DELAY AND REVERB BLOCKS<br/>
 These effects are fixed at these positions.
 The effects are always "ON".